 Two of the most famous programming language of that time PL/I and FORTRAN which is procedural imperative language (a language which mainly deals with calculations, scientific numeric, business problems or system programming) has been left behind by C programming.

-Developers from all around started working on C and forms a community which empowers the C itself.
+Developers from all around started working on C and form a community that empowers the C itself.

 C is a high-level programming language.
-A high-level programming language is a language which is written in human readable format, the opposite of high-level programming language is low level programming language which is written assembly level language format like numbers and instructions.
+A high-level programming language is a language that is written in a human-readable format, the opposite of high-level programming language is a low-level programming language which is written assembly-level language formats like numbers and instructions.

-But here C is not assembly level language it’s a high-level language and to run or execute a high-level language we need to first convert it into low level language that is machine code and the execute it and to do this we need compilers.
+But here C is not the assembly-level language it’s a high-level language and to run or execute a high-level language we need to first convert it into low-level language that is machine code and then execute it and to do this we need compilers.

-Therefore, a code written in c is first needs to be compiled and then sent to the machine for execution.
+Therefore, a code written in c is first needed to be compiled and then sent to the machine for execution.

-Now if you know anything about compiler or how compilers work, then you must know that the first step in compiling any code is to see the number classes initiated while writing this code and the concept of classes comes under object-oriented programming, and C is not the object-oriented programming.
+Now, if you know anything about compiling or how compilers work, then you must know that the first step in compiling any code is to see the number of classes initiated while writing this code and the concept of classes comes under object-oriented programming, and C is not the object-oriented programming.

 While executing object-oriented codes the number of classes their instances and many other things results in the delay of output, but since, in C programming language there is no concept of OOPs the output here comes almost instantly making C language one of the fastest executing code out there.

-C programming language runs very close to the hardware sometimes it is also called hardware friendly language that’s why major part of the operating systems such as Linux, Windows or android is written in C.
+C programming language runs very close to the hardware sometimes it is also called hardware-friendly language that’s why the major part of the operating systems such as Linux, Windows, or Android is written in C.

-Being so close to hardware it also gives advantage for device drivers to directly communicate with operating system, therefore devices drivers for mouse, printers, scanner etc. are written in C programming language.
+Being so close to the hardware it also gives an advantage for device drivers to directly communicate with the operating system, therefore device drivers for mouse, printers, scanner, etc. are written in C programming language.

 As described earlier C executes very quickly, it is also widely used for game development where input and output should not be delayed even within a fraction of seconds.

-Example in games like PUBG if you fire a bullet and it hits an enemy after one or even after half seconds then it would be of no fun to play, therefore in games like this C or frameworks of C is widely used.
+For example in games like PUBG if you fire a bullet and it hits an enemy after one or even after half seconds then it would be no fun to play, therefore in games like this C or frameworks of C are widely used.

-Now you can argue that why should I learn C programming language, I don’t have to build games nor do I have to develop any device drivers and above all C itself is not the object-oriented programming language while all other languages are object oriented so why should I even give it my attentions.
+Now you can argue that why should I learn C programming language, I don’t have to build games nor do I have to develop any device drivers, and above all C itself is not the object-oriented programming language while all other languages are object-oriented so why should I even give it my attention.

-Well you may be correct in some cases but no one is telling you to master the C programming language, all we want is just to understands the concepts workflow how codes execute, what is syntax, what is return type etc.
+Well, you may be correct in some cases but no one is telling you to master the C programming language, all we want is just to understands the concepts workflow how codes execute, what is syntax, what is the return type, etc.

-While learning C programming language you will come across too many new concepts which you might loose in python for example declaration data types, concepts such as memory allocation, such as pointers, recursion etc.
+While learning C programming language you will come across too many new concepts that you might lose in python for example declaration data types, concepts such as memory allocation, such as pointers, recursion, etc.